-APS has laid the foundation for ensuring that students have equal access to information, opportunities and tools needed for learning by providing students and teachers with new technology tools.
-Students are able to leverage technology to take greater ownership of their learning, and engage in activities that require them to solve problems, collaborate with others, and generate new ideas.
-APS is committed to ensuring instruction, curriculum and outcomes are connected to our students’ unique talents, skills and interests and using technology to provide flexibility and choice for our learners.
+Arlington Public Schools (APS) continues to cultivate engaging environments that create relevant and personalized learning experiences for all learners, regardless of background, language or disability.
+These personalized learning environments provide for educational experiences that are specifically tailored to the needs of each individual learner.
+It is committed to challenging all learners, preparing them to be college and career ready, and becoming responsible and productive global citizens.
+Our vision for personalized learning is that every teacher transforms teaching and learning that results in increased learner agency and academic growth for all.
+APS has laid the foundation for ensuring that students have equal access to information, opportunities and tools needed for learning by providing students and teachers with varied resources and tools.
+Learners are able to leverage resources to take greater ownership of their learning, and engage in activities that require them to solve problems, collaborate with others, and generate new ideas.
+APS is committed to ensuring instruction, curriculum and outcomes are connected to our learners’ unique talents, skills and interests and using technology to provide flexibility and choice for our learners.

 Benefits of Personalized Learning

-- Through personalized learning, students are challenged to think critically and use higher order level skills.
+- Through personalized learning, learners are challenged to think critically and use higher order level skills.

-- Students are more engaged in learning when they are given more opportunities to take control of their learning.
+- Learners are more engaged when they are given more opportunities to take control of their learning.

 - Teachers are able to offer immediate feedback so that students can make adjustments to their thinking and improve on their work.